Five-String Progress

 Handmade 5-String Fiddle coming along!

-Oregon Douglas Fir top plate
+Oregon Douglas Fir Top Plate

-There was a famous maker, years ago, (Otto Erdesz, 1917-2000) who often made top plates for violas and violins out of Douglas Fir.
-Professional players bought and played his instruments, and they are still being played today, although many classical players insist that European spruce is the only “proper wood” for an instrument soundboard.
-Frankly, I usually would have agreed: all my experience with Douglas Fir seemed to indicate that it would not be a very good choice, even though I have played one of his instruments, and it was excellent.
-So, until this instrument, I simply didn’t try it.
+Otto Erdesz, 1917-2000 often made top plates for violas and violins out of Douglas Fir.
+Professional players bought and played his instruments.
+They are still playing them today, although many classical players insist that European spruce is the only “proper wood” for an instrument soundboard.

-Early this winter, a friend gave me a load of clean, dry Douglas Fir firewood.
-I heat with wood, and we had all been told it would be a bad winter (it wasn’t) so I really appreciated the gift.
-As I split some of it, I noticed that, unlike most Douglas Fir, it had no twist at all, and split easily and cleanly.
-When I picked up a chunk and tapped it, it gave a very clear, bell-like ring.
+Earlier this winter, a friend gave me a load of clean, dry Douglas Fir firewood.
+I use wood heat, and we had all been told it would be a bad winter (it wasn’t.)
+So I felt truly grateful for the gift.
+Later, as I split some of it, I noticed that, unlike most Douglas Fir, it had no twist at all, and it split easily and cleanly.
+I picked up a chunk and tapped it, and it gave a very clear, bell-like ring.
 (Hah!
-That spells “time to try some fir!”)
+That spells “time to try some Douglas Fir!”)

-So I found one of the few pieces long enough to use, and carefully split it into useable billets, then sawed a center-line to book-match a plate.
+So, I searched through the pile, and found one of the few pieces long enough to use.
+Then I carefully split it into useable billets.
+Next, I sawed along the center-line to book-match a plate.

 Douglas Fir billet with Rib Garland